surniaulula/wpsso/readme.txt

 * Uses images from a variety of sources, including featured, attached, gallery shortcode, images from HTML tags in the content, or a custom fallback image.

-* Features customizable image dimensions for Facebook / Open Graph, Schema markup, Google Rich Cards SEO, Pinterest Rich Pins, and all Twitter Cards.
+* Features customizable image dimensions for Facebook / Open Graph, Schema markup, Google Rich Card SEO, Pinterest Rich Pins, and Twitter Cards.

 * Configurable maximum title and description lengths, including both hard and soft limits.